swcarpentry/make-novice/03-variables.md

 As we saw, `$^` means 'all the dependencies of the current rule'.
-This works well for `results.txt` as its action treats all the dependencies the same - as the contents of the archive.
+This works well for `results.txt` as its action treats all the dependencies the same - as the input for the `zipf_test.py` script.

 However, for some rules, we may want to treat the first dependency differently.
 For example, our rules for `.dat` use their first (and